ORaaS Orbit Determination Demo

 Then, the request passed to the ORaaS server is displayed in three parts:

-At last, you can look at the report generated during the run is available.
+At last, you can look at the report generated during the run.
 It is a list of messages about the parsing of the measurements files and the progress of the algorithm.
+This report is updated as iterations are performed by the orbit determination algorithm.

 When an estimated orbit is obtained and the propagation done, residuals can be computed for the measures treated by the algorithm.
 For each measure, the residual is the difference between the input value and the value computed by the propagation of the estimated orbit.